 However, this is a huge simplification as many aspects of buying and owning a property are not taken into account.
 On one hand, you have cost factors such as stamp duty, house maintenance, but on the other hand, the property is also likely to increase in value (appreciate) over time.

-Now, let us pop average UK values into the calculator (ignoring the $ symbol):
+Inputting average UK values into the calculator (ignoring the $ symbol) yields the following results:

-And the results show us that renting should be cheaper after living for 5.3 years in the property.
-Interestingly, this is totally in line with the recommendation given in many personal finance communities.
+Based on the calculator, renting should be cheaper after living in the property for 5.3 years.
+Interestingly, this is in line with the recommendation given in many personal finance communities.

 Should you buy or invest in property in the light of Brexit?